Join us for our open evening at Leiths on Thursday, 16 July 2026, 6.30–8.30pm, and discover how the Culinary Diploma can launch your career in food.

 A number of learning outcomes will be covered within the kitchen practical assessment and in addition, some of the criteria will also be covered in the theory assessment.
 Full details of the criteria can be found in MCA MSN 1846 Annex 2.

-The key food knowledge and preparation areas to be covered in both the theoretical written examination and the practical assessment will be the preparation and cookery of:
+The food knowledge and preparation areas covered in both the theory examination and the practical assessments are:

 • Soups and sauces